How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 Soaking Beans Overnight

-Place the dried beans into a container and add approximately 4 times the volume of water to beans (easiest if you use cup measures so 1 cup dried beans to 4 cups water).
+Place the picked through dried beans into a container and add approximately 4 times the volume of water to beans (easiest if you use cup measures so 1 cup dried beans to 4 cups water).
 In the morning, drain, rinse and proceed with cooking.

 pinto beans soaking in water